About Maxfield Parrish

 Daybreak, painted in 1922, became the most reproduced art print of the twentieth century.
 It outsold Warhol's Campbell's Soup Cans and Da Vinci's Last Supper in print form.Is Maxfield Parrish public domain?

 According to one source, he made no effort to protect his copyrights, so his work became public domain.
-This happened as soon as people could use a Photostat camera.How did Maxfield Parrish paint?
+This happened as soon as people could use a Photostat camera.What techniques or materials did Maxfield Parrish use?

 Sources